Krazytrain/Theme/README.md

 ## FAQ

 #### Does this work with Better Discord and Vencord?
 Yes this theme works with both!

 #### Does this theme have dark and light mode?

-Sadly this theme is only made for dark mode for now.
+Yes this theme works with dark and light mode!